ldegen/muehle/README.md

 Misc
 ----
-The dynamic predicate history/1 is used to keep a history of configurations in FIFO order.
+The dynamic predicate history/1 is used to keep a history of configurations in LIFO order.
 You can continue a previously interrupted match with something like this:
 ~~~~
 ?- history(A),!,partie_fortsetzen(A,weiß,4).